matejak/estimagus/README.md

 # Estimagus

-Decision support web application focused on estimation of tasks, on evaluation of progress and on identification of bottlenecks.
+Estimagus is a framework and a decision support web application focused on estimation of tasks, on evaluation of progress and on identification of bottlenecks when working on projects that can be decomposed into a tree of tasks.

-The software is not complete, so part of this description is rather a wish than the reality.
+Estimagus can be extended to synchronize with trackers s.a.
+Jira, and operate on local copy of the data, possibly synchronizing updates back to the tracker.

 ## Quickstart